pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If the resource you are creating represents a person, enter their name under "Name".
 Under "Locale", select the language you want to use to communicate with the person through pretix.
-Check the "Require confirmation" field.
+Check the box next to "Require confirmation".

 ![Page titled 'Add a Guide', displaying input fields for name 'Jamie Doe', locale 'English' notification email address 'jdoe@example.com and a checked box labeled 'Require confirmation'. ](../assets/screens/resources-scheduling/add-guide.png "Add guide")